 - The maintenance worker who last worked on the vehicle that caused the accident

 - A municipality in charge of maintaining the roads

-When a third party gets involved in an accident, you might find that multiple liable parties are involved.
-You can discuss these details with your legal team, and they can guide you on how to proceed.
+In some cases, you might find that you have multiple parties liable for your accident.
+You can discuss these details with your legal team, who can guide you on how to proceed.

 You Might Get Compensation for More than Just Your Medical Bills

-Personal injuries can manifest in multiple ways beyond literal injuries.
-Any loss or inconvenience you had to face that is related to the ridesharing accident may be listed in your damage claims.
+Any loss or inconvenience you had to face that is related to the ridesharing accident may be listed in your punitive damage claims.
 You might be able to get compensation for damages, such as:

 - The income you lost because you had to stay home and heal from your injuries